 6. Think TCO (Total Cost of Ownership)

 Combine all of the previous factors to determine the total cost of ownership for a system.
 You should be able to estimate the actual price for the system, mounting hardware, shipping, installation, and maintenance.
 The quality of customer service can help nudge close competitors higher or lower in your rankings.
-If two options are similar in price, the one with better customer service should ultimately win.
+Consequently, if two options are similar in price, the one with better customer service should ultimately win.